Fireplace DIY: Whitewash Brick

 I went with option 5.
 It was the least expensive and I could do it myself.
 I was a bit nervous because I wasn’t sure how the project was going to turn out.
 It was a whole wall of brick and the focal point in the room.
 If I screwed it up it would turn into an expensive project.

-My first step would be to remove everything off the wall.
-We had already removed metal strip shelving from both sides of the fireplace shortly after we moved in.
+My first step was to remove everything off the wall.
+We had already taken down the metal strip shelving from both sides of the fireplace shortly after moving in.
 The only other thing to remove was the rough, rustic mantle.
-I then took a damp towel and washed down the brick to remove dust and loose mortar.
-Next, I used painter’s tape and taped off the adjacent walls and fireplace insert.
+I then used a damp towel to wash down the brick, removing dust and loose mortar.
+Next, I taped off the adjacent walls and fireplace insert with painter’s tape.

-My internet sources said to buy white latex paint and thin it down with water 1:1 (1 part paint and 1 part water).
-So off to the paint store for my paint, a stiff bristle brush and painter’s rags.
-After mixing my paint I jumped into the project.
-I applied the paint in a small area (1 ft x 1 ft) and then patted it down with a painter’s rag and continued until the wall was complete.
+My internet sources advised buying white latex paint and thinning it with water 1:1 (1 part paint to 1 part water).
+So off to the paint store I went for my paint, a stiff bristle brush, and some painter’s rags.
+After mixing the paint, I started on a small test area (1 ft x 1 ft) and patted it down with a painter’s rag, continuing until the wall was complete.
+The transformation was striking—the whitewashed brick took on an airy, luminous quality reminiscent of the crisp, refreshing appeal of Florida house colors.
 It really didn’t take long.
-I was satisfied with one coat of paint but if you want the brick whiter, you could apply a second layer.
+I was satisfied with one coat of paint, but if you want the brick whiter, you could apply a second layer.

 I was pretty excited to step back and see how much the lighter the room looked by painting the brick.
 Yea!
 I love DIY projects.
 We went to the lumber yard and picked out a new mantle, stained it and put it up.
 Oh, I am so happy that I took the risk to whitewash the brick.
 We now enjoy spending time in the family room.